Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: The dataset

-Advancing human-object interaction understanding in embodied AI systems demands comprehensive 3D affordance data—a critical resource currently lacking in the field.
-Today's available datasets suffer from significant limitations in scale, diversity, and annotation quality, creating a substantial barrier to progress in this important domain.
-To address the issue, we propose the \textit{\dataname} dataset, a large-scale open-vocabulary 3D affordance grounding dataset.
-In this section, we elaborate on the pipeline used to generate \dataname dataset.
-Our pipeline addresses the aforementioned limitations of current datasets by leveraging large-scale 3D object repositories and state-of-the-art foundation models~\cite{team2025gemma,deitke2024molmo,sam2} to automatically generate high-quality affordance annotations across a wide variety of objects, enabling robust and generalizable affordance learning.
+Advancing human-object interaction understanding in embodied AI systems demands comprehensive affordance grounding data—a critical resource currently lacking in the field.
+Existing datasets~\cite{li2024laso,deng20213d} suffer from key limitations in scale, diversity, and annotation quality, creating a substantial barrier to progress in this domain.
+To address the issue, we propose the \textit{\dataname} dataset, a large-scale open-vocabulary affordance grounding dataset.
+In this section, we elaborate on the pipeline used to generate \dataname.
+Our pipeline leverages large-scale 3D object repositories~\cite{objaverse} and state-of-the-art foundation models~\cite{mobile_sam,team2025gemma,deitke2025molmo} to automatically generate high-quality affordance annotations.
+This addresses the aforementioned limitations by enabling robust and generalizable affordance learning across diverse objects.